We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Brushed vs. Brushless Motor

-A brushless motor is one built without brushes—its parts generate less friction than a standard brushed motor.
-This decrease in friction results in a motor that runs more efficiently.
-With a brushless motor, 85 to 90 percent of the energy generated goes to power the mower.
-A brushed motor has 75 to 80 percent efficiency.
+A brushless motor is one built without brushes—its parts generate less friction than a standard brushed motor, which translates to increased efficiency.
+With a brushless motor, 85 to 90 percent of the energy generated goes to power the mower, delivering 75 to 80 percent efficiency.
 Electric riding mowers use brushless motors to maximize the battery’s efficiency, extending the battery’s life before it requires a recharge while transferring more power from the motor to the wheels and the blades.

 Battery Life and Runtime